 CSCCE staff deliver talks and workshops in a range of settings – including at conferences and events hosted by others.
 Below is a list of some of the events that we’ve participated in – in addition to our consultancy and grant work.

-13th Annual International Science of Team Science Conference (31 July – 3 August 2022) – We will be presenting our community manager case studies and what they tells us about the human infrastructure ecosystem in STEM.
+13th Annual International Science of Team Science Conference (31 July – 3 August 2022) – We presented our community manager case studies and what they tells us about the human infrastructure ecosystem in STEM.

 14th Annual NORDP Research Development Conference (April 2022) – Lou Woodley and CSCCE Community of Practice member Melissa Vaught convened a session on sustainability in community projects.